Logiqx/tech-docs/Environments/WSL/README.md

 sudo -- sh -c 'apt-get update; apt-get upgrade -y; apt-get dist-upgrade -y; apt-get autoremove -y; apt-get autoclean -y'
 ```

-Note: Docker Desktop Community 2.3.0.2 added integrated support for WSL 2 so I switched back from using Pengwin to Ubuntu.
+Docker Desktop Community 2.3.0.2 added integrated support for WSL 2 in Windows Home so I switched back to Ubuntu for my project work.

+Another benefit is that the Docker client in Ubuntu is automatically upgraded by Docker Desktop, unlike the one in Pengwin.